BlueBlazin/gbemu/README.md

 ## Attributions

-I am grateful to the direct and indirect help of several people to make this emulator possible.
+I am grateful to the direct and indirect help from several people to make this emulator possible.

 **SameBoy:** Initially my emulator didn't refer much to SameBoy but as accuracy became of interest I heavily copied some of SameBoy's way of doing things.
 In particular I want to thank the creator of SameBoy (The Great) LIJI, whom I hounded with questions almost daily on the gbdev discord server.